hollowdll/hakjdb/docs/kvdb-cli-commands/hashmap/kvdb-cli-hashmap-getall.md

 ## Returns

-- The value the key is holding if the key exists.
+- All the fields and values of the HashMap.
 - `(None)` if the key doesn't exist.
 - Error message if not successful.